joy13975/streamlit-endpoint-patch/README.md

 # streamlit-endpoint-patch
 Since `streamlit 1.18.0`, original endpoint names were migrated to new ones under `_stcore` (e.g. `_stcore/stream`) and this breaks some systems, espeically those behind reverse proxies or arrangements with forwarding rules that you cannot change in a heartbeat.

-This repo contains a very dirty monkey patch that forces [streamlit](https://github.com/streamlit/streamlit) to use the old endpoints of `/stream` (and friends like `/health`).
+This repo contains a string replacement patch that forces [streamlit](https://github.com/streamlit/streamlit) to use the old endpoints of `/stream` (and friends like `/health`).

+⚠️This is an unofficial dirty hack **unapproved by Streamlit developers**.
+Please do NOT bring any discission related to this patch to the official repo/forums.

-⚠️This is an unofficial patch and not approved by Streamlit developers.
-In the long run you should work to get the new endpoints working, and use this temporary solution at your own risk!⚠️
+⚠️**In the long run you should work to get the new endpoints working in your environment, and use this solution only as a temporary one, and at your own risk!**

 Last tested with `streamlit 1.19.0`.